Carlson carries Weber St. over S. Utah 91-67

-OGDEN, Utah (AP)Cody Carlson had 25 points plus 11 rebounds, Isiah Brown added 22 points ands Weber State easily defeated Southern Utah 91-67 on Thursday night.
+OGDEN, Utah (AP)Cody Carlson had 25 points plus 11 rebounds as Weber State easily defeated Southern Utah 91-67 on Thursday night.
+Isiah Brown added 22 points for the Wildcats.

 Southern Utah totaled 27 first-half points, a season low for the team.